ronim-efrin/kitab/about.md

 ---
-title: /
+title: about
-layout: about
+layout: home
-permalink: /
+permalink: about
 ---

 # Min Sida